-Contractor B is domiciled in Georgia but receives compensation of \$62,000 in Hamilton County and Chattanooga, \$12,000 in Bradley County, and \$23,000 in Polk County.
-Because he performed a service in Tennessee has receipts of \$10,000 or more in at least one Tennessee County, Contractor B should register with the Department.
-Because he received more than \$50,000 in Hamilton County and Chattanooga, he should also obtain standard business licenses from the Hamilton County Clerk and the Chattanooga city official.
-Contractor B should file a return for Hamilton County reporting his receipts in that county of \$62,000 and should file a return for Chattanooga reporting his receipts in that municipality of \$62,000.
-He should also file a separate return reporting total receipts of \$35,000 for services provided Bradley and Polk counties.
+- Contractor B is domiciled in Georgia but receives compensation of: - o \$162,000 in Hamilton County/Chattanooga, - o \$112,000 in Bradley County (unincorporated area), and - \$123,000 in Polk County (unincorporated area).

+Because Contractor B performed a service in Tennessee and has receipts of \$100,000 or more in at least one Tennessee County, Contractor B should register with the Department.
+Further, because he received more than \$100,000 in Hamilton County/Chattanooga, Bradley County, and Polk County, he should also obtain standard business licenses from the Hamilton County Clerk, Polk County Clerk, Bradley County Clerk and the Chattanooga city official.
+Contractor B should file a return for Hamilton County reporting his receipts in that county of \$162,000 and should file a return for Chattanooga reporting his receipts in that municipality of \$162,000.
+He should also file separate returns reporting receipts of \$112,000 in Bradley and \$123,000 in Polk county.

 Tenn.
-Code Ann. \S 67-4-717(c)(3) provides that if a contractor does not have a domicile or location in the state and receives less than \$50,000 of compensation in a municipality during a taxable period (therefore does not have a deemed location), such compensation is not subject to the municipal-level business tax.
+Code Ann. § 67-4-717(c)(3) provides that if a contractor does not have a domicile or location in the state and receives \$100,000 or less in compensation in a municipality during a taxable period (therefore does not have a deemed location), such compensation is not subject to the municipal-level business tax.